-KILN SITTER/TIMER
+KILN SITTER/TIMER (Manual)

 L&L Kiln Mfg.
 Inc. cannot assume any responsibility for a kiln sitter.
 We purchase this item.
 We install it, and supply you with the material to test it, prior to doing your regular firings.
 (All kiln manufacturers purchase the kiln sitter).
 It is a safety back up device; however, they can and do fail.
 L&L does not recommend unattended firings.
-See cautions.pdf in this OPERATION.
+See cautions.pdf in the CAUTIONS section.